mvalim165/mvalim165.github.io/index.md

 [1] *Lopez, G., Katz, J., & Parlapiano, A. (2024, January 31).
 Can San Francisco Solve Its Drug Crisis?
 Five Things to Consider.
 The New York Times. https://www.nytimes.com/2024/01/31/upshot/san-francisco-drug-crisis.html?unlocked_article_code=1.7E4.a6XJ.QIxTydwlDGAL&smid=nytcore-ios-share&referringSource=articleShare* <br>
 [2] *Carlos, C. (2025) San Francisco mayor Lurie Signs Fentanyl state of emergency ordinance; unveils ‘Stabilization center’ in tenderloin, CBS News.
 Available at: https://www.cbsnews.com/sanfrancisco/news/fentanyl-state-of-emergency-san-francisco-mayor-daniel-lurie/ (Accessed: 31 March 2025).*<br>

+Our crime data included only recorded crimes and especially since the decriminalization actions in 2014, that number does not perfectly capture the overdose crisis in the city.
+By looking at the spatial distribution, fentanyl's presence becomes more evident.

 <iframe src="/sf_districts_bokeh.html" width="100%" height="600" frameborder="0"></iframe>

+The drug-related crime has become increasingly more unevenly distributed through out the city, which is showcased in the interactive figure above.
+By looking at the yearly district distributions, the focus on just a few districts is clear.
+Since 2020, over 50 % of drug-related crime has been recorded in Tenderloin.

+To understand this location even better, the map below offers more insights: